hr-22/hr-22/README.md

 ### Hi there 👋
 Hello !!
 My name is Hamsikha.
 I am currently pursuing BE Electronics and communication engineering.

-I have an interest in Game Development, coding, and Artificial Intelligence.
+I have an interest in Game Development, coding, and Data Science.

 ☆ Currently Learning Python, C#, and Game Design.